 But little or no distress is not the same as his having no problems.
 Whether he feels them or not, he does.
 He has serious problems.
 He’s acting in an obnoxious way.
 What he’s doing is toxic and poisonous to your relationship.
 He’s acting abusively to you, and not owning up.
 In fact, he’s acting like you’re the one who’s in the wrong.

 The reason that he’s clueless is that someone modeled that behavior for him.
 Or someone told him that was okay for him to act that way.
 Other people’s rules don’t apply to him.
 Consideration is for other people or for suckers.
 Followers.
 Sheep.

-He was induced into the Grandiose Hall of Fame.
-He's special, and you were too, when you were seeing things his way.
-But now you aren’t.
-Obviously you aren't, because you expect him to humble himself and cater to you and your desires.
+Obviously, you aren’t because you expect him to humble himself and cater to you and your desires.
 If you were that special, you’d see how exceptional he is, and how he shouldn’t have to adapt to you.
 You should be adapting to him, instead.
 Like you used to, when “we were happy together.”

-It is my belief that good couples therapy can be an important help to couples like this.
-If the wife truly is unwilling to put up with grandiosity, and has the fortitude to speak the truth to him, she can change things around with a therapist who understands the nature of the problem.
+It is my belief that good couples therapy can be an essential help to couples like this.
+If the wife truly is unwilling to put up with grandiosity and has the courage to speak the truth to him, she can change things around with a therapist who understands the nature of the problem.

 It is not “short-term” therapy, however.
 It is a minute-by-minute effort on the husband’s part, to expand his world view to include his loved ones, and their thoughts, feelings, and desires.

 With genuine love and dedication to the process, husbands, who are often basically good and decent men, can own up to their indecent and self-focused behavior and to the damage they have done to those they love so dearly.